 1.w.
-Alternative Income Inclusions/Exclusions (HCV) ☐Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □Decreased revenue ⊠Increased expenditures □Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households Estiny to a subsect of subsects of assisting measure as What inclusions or exclusions will be eliminated, modified, or added?
+Alternative Income Inclusions/Exclusions (HCV) ⊠Increased expenditures ☐ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: □only to a subset or subsets of assisted households What inclusions or exclusions will be eliminated, modified, or added?
 Guaranteed Basic Income Pilot Program - City of Alameda called Rise Up Alameda and United Way Bay Area's (UWBA) Community-Based Roads to Prosperity program This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
-The AHA implemented this activity on July 1, 2023 and payments for the Guaranteed Basic Income Pilot Program were distributed starting in October 2023.
-Of the 150 households that are a part of this pilot program, 44% or 67 participants receive rental assistance through the voucher program.
-Starting on April 1, 2025, the AHA plans to apply this activity to the VASH, EHV, and SV programs.
+The AHA implemented this activity on July 1, 2023 and payments for the Guaranteed